johndarrel/hide-my-wp/readme.txt

 8. Run a security check for your website and see all the vulnerabilities

 == Changelog ==
+= 4.1.03 (TBA) =
+* Update - The rules update on adding new plugin or theme
+* Update - Compatibility with PPress plugin on Login Page
+* Fixed - Rollback the settings when pressing the Abort button
+* Fixed - Fixed Backup/Restore rules flash
+* Fixed - Add the correct text direction for WPML while in Posts and Pages
+* Fixed - Compatibility with WordPress 5.6

+= 4.1.02 (11 Oct 2020 ) =
+* Update - Compatibility with Manage WP plugin
+* Update - Added the option to disable the REST API wp-json in Hide My WP - Permalinks
+* Update - Add the plugin as Must Use plugin for better security and compatibility with other plugins
+* Update - Compatibility with Really Simple SSL plugin
+* Update - New UX for better understanding of the redirects in Hide My WP > Tweaks
+* Update - Compatibility with WPML when setting custom wp-admin and admin-ajax
+* Update - Compatibility with WPML when RTL languages are set in dashboard
+* Update - Compatibility with bbPress plugin
+* Update - Compatibility with JetPack plugin
+* Update - Compatibility with Newspaper theme on XMLWPC.php access
+* Update - Added Compatibility with WP 5.5.3

+= 4.1.01 (26 Oct 2020 ) =
+* Update - Extra caching in htaccess when "Optimize CSS and JS Files" is activated
+* Update - Do not cache if already cached by WP-Rocket or WP Fastest Cache
+* Update - Added Login and Logout redirects for each user role
+* Update - New UX for better understanding of the redirects
+* Fix - 404 error on Nxing server when updating the settings

+= 4.0.12 (01 Oct 2020 ) =
+* Update - Added compatibility with Pro Theme by Themeco
+* Update - Added compatibility with Smush PRO by WPMU DEV
+* Update - Added compatibility for WP Client plugin by WP-Client.com
+* Update - Header removals for theme detectors

+= 4.0.11 (03 Sept 2020 ) =
+* Update - Remove version parameter from CSS and JS URLs containing the plus sign
+* Update - Added {rand} in Text Mapping to show random string on change
+* Update - Added {blank} in Text Mapping to show an empty string on change
+* Update - Compatibility with last version WP Fastest Cache plugin
+* Fix - Added a fix for noredirect param on infinite loops
+* Fix - Load the 404 not found files correctly

+= 4.0.10 (31 Aug 2020 ) =
+* Fixed some errors cause by the last version
+* Fix - Saving options in Mapping, Tweaks and Advanced when followed by Permalinks Changing abort

+= 4.0.09 (27 Aug 2020 ) =
+* Update - Added the version hook to remove the versions from CSS and JS
+* Update - Load the login on WPEngine server with PHP7.4 when the login is set as /login
+* Update - Detect Flywheel server and add the rules accordingly
+* Update - Compatibility with IThemes Security on custom login

+= 4.0.08 (13 Aug 2020 ) =
+* Update - WordPress Security Updates for WP 5.5
+* Update - Compatibility with WPML
+* Update - Compatibility with the last versions of the popular plugins

+= 4.0.07 (06 Aug 2020 ) =
+* Update - Added the option to hide /login and /wp-login individually
+* Update - Added the option to redirect to a custom URL on logout
+* Small Bugs Fix

+= 4.0.06 (09 July 2020 ) =
+* Update - Compatibility with WPEngine + PHP 7
+* Update - Compatibility with Absolutely Glamorous Custom Admin plugin
+* Update - Compatibility with Admin Menu Editor Pro plugin
+* Fix - Small CSS & Warning issues

+= 4.0.05 (30 June 2020 ) =
+* Update - Compatibility with WPEngine with PHP 7.4
+* Update - Compatibility with the cache plugins (tested the latest versions)
+* Update - The Security Check report task
+* Update - Plugin security on Security Check
+* Update - The plugins list in Hide My WP
+* Fixed - Removed the map URL from bootstrap css and js
+* Fixed - CSS in Hide My WP Settings

+= 4.0.04 (16 June 2020 ) =
+* Update - Added HMW_RULES_IN_CONFIG and HMW_RULES_IN_WP_RULES to control the rules in the config file
+* HMW_RULES_IN_CONFIG will add the rules in the top of the config file (default true)
+* HMW_RULES_IN_WP_RULES will add the ruls in the WordPress config area  (default true)
+* Update - Change the rewrite hook to make sure the rules are added in the WordPress rewrites before flushing them
+* Update - Compatibility with IThemes Security plugin

+= 4.0.03 (04 June 2020) =
+* Update - RTL Support
+* Update - Brute Force Protection Filter
+* Update - Compatibility with more cache plugins like Hummingbird and Cachify
+* Update - Alert when the rewrites are not added correctly in the config file
+* Update - WordPress Security Updates for WP 5.4.1
+* Fixed - Small CSS fixes

+= 4.0.02 (04 May 2020) =
+* Fix - login redirect for nginx server
+* Fix - constant warning NONCE_KEY in confi.php
+* Update - Compatibility with WordFence

+= 4.0.01 (29 April 2020) =
+* Update - Show the Hide My WP menu only on Network if WP Multisite
+* Update - Prevent from loading the style from wp-admin in the custom login page
+* Update - WPEngine 2020 rewrites compatibility
+* Update - Added option to hide only the IDs and Classes in Hide My WP > Text Mapping
+* Update - Added the option to remove the WordPress common paths in /robots.txt file
+* Update - Added the option to remove the WordPress common paths in /sitemap.xml
+* Update - Compatibility with the most populat plugins and WordPress 5.4.1
+* Fix - Show 404 files in case the rewrites are not working or Allowoverride is OFF
+* Fix - Detect correct https or http sheme for Login Preview and validation
+* Fix - Save the Hide My WP rewrites when other plugin are updating the config file to prevent rewrite errors

 = 3.5.03 (12 March 2020) =
 * Update - WordPress Security Updates for WP 5.4
 * Update - Compatibility with Asset CleanUp PRO: Page Speed Booster